minvws/nl-covid19-notification-app-ios/ARCHITECTURE.md

 ```
 final class MainDependencyProvider: DependencyProvider<MainDependency> {
     // dependencies defined here can use parent dependencies from the `dependency` variable
+    // NOTE: lazy var's are not thread safe.
+This is supposed to be used from the main thread.
     lazy var mainStateController: MainStateControlling = MainStateController()
 }
 ```

 These dependencies can be used by child builders later on.
 For an example, see the below Router section.

 Finally (3), a concrete `Builder` class is created.
-Its structure follows the same pattern: a `DependencyProvider` is created, any intermediate objects (in this case `mainViewController`) is created and the final `Router` is constructed and returned.
+Its structure follows the same pattern: a `DependencyProvider` is created, any intermediate objects (in this case `mainViewController`) are created and the final `Router` is constructed and returned.

 ### Router

 The Router concept comes from VIPER and is used to extract router specific logic.
 A `Router` has an associated `viewController` that it uses to route with.
 Usually routers call `present`/`dismiss`/`push`/`pop` methods on their `viewControllers`.
-ViewControllers have a reference to their router to initiate routing requests.
+ViewControllers have a **weak** reference to their router to initiate routing requests.

 A component with a router is structured as following: